 Call it a safari supper.
 A round-robin.
 A trip in taste.
 No matter: the point is that progressive dinners are a delightful way to experience the best a region has to offer.

 Lucky for you, Wailea has bloomed into one of the top culinary hubs on the island.
-Start on the northern end of its strip of resorts, where the masterminds at Ka’ana Kitchen plate out wicked-good pupus that range from grilled octopus with Big Island chevre to a watermelon salad with candied walnuts.
+Start on the northern end of its strip of resorts, where the masterminds at Ka’ana Kitchen (Andaz) plate out wicked-good pupus that range from grilled octopus with Big Island chevre to a watermelon salad with candied walnuts.
 Ready for more?
 Meander towards your main meal at Humble Market Kitchin in the Marriott next door.
 Here, Roy Yamaguchi—a preeminent Hawaiian chef and the brains behind 30 Roy’s restaurants throughout Hawaii and Guam—delivers ono eats, such as a hot-iron seared “kale kale” (lavender snapper) with fennel and saffron fumet.
-Pause for a post-dinner stroll along the Wailea Coastal Walk—where the lulling waves and luminous stars reinforce the fact that you’re in paradise—before heading to Ko for Portuguese sweet bread with coconut gelato, vanilla sugar, and Kula-grown black raspberry jam.
+Pause for a post-dinner stroll along the Wailea Coastal Walk—where the lulling waves and luminous stars reinforce the fact that you’re in paradise—before heading to Ko (Fairmont Kea Lani) for Portuguese sweet bread with coconut gelato, vanilla sugar, and Kula-grown black raspberry jam.

 Maui Ocean Center is Hawaii’s premier in-door activity: As the largest tropical aquarium in the Western Hemisphere, it features a 750,000-gallon tank packed with deep-water wonders, including tiger sharks, honu, and stingrays.
 With a 54-foot walkthrough tunnel and the planet’s biggest collection of live coral, this oceanic wonderland instructs, awes, and inspires.

 Slack key originated in Hawaii in the 1830s when vaqueros were brought to the islands to teach natives how to lasso, brand, and ride.
 Evenings then were spent in literal harmony: The Spanish cowboys would pull out their four-string basses, six-string catguts, and four-string tenors to make some killer melodies.
-When the vaqueros’ contract ended, they left behind several of their instruments—including one that was picked up by George Kahumoku Jr.’s grandfather, who, with other native Hawaiians, slackened the strings to “open” the tunings—thus giving rise to one of the loveliest and most soothing sounds to ever be produced by a guitar.
+When the vaqueros’ contract ended, they left behind several of their instruments—including one that was picked up by George Kahumoku Jr.’s grandfather, who, with other native Hawaiians, slackened the strings to “open” the tunings—thus giving rise to one of the loveliest and most soothing sounds ever to be produced by a guitar.

 Today, that tradition is carried on by Kahumoku Jr. himself, who, as a Grammy Award winner (and the “Hawaiian Renaissance Man”), showcases his heritage every Wednesday night with his Slack Key Show: Masters of Hawaiian Music at Napili Kai Beach Resort.
-Start with dinner at the Sea House Restaurant (where you can dive into a mixed grill with fresh fish in lemon beurre blanc, shrimp scampi, and petit steak) and then cruise over to the Aloha Pavilion to see some of the grooviest fingerstyle acoustic guitar around.
+Start with dinner at the Sea House Restaurant (where you can dive into a mixed grill with fresh fish in lemon beurre blanc, shrimp scampi, and petit steak) and then cruise over to the Aloha Pavilion to see some of the grooviest fingerstyle acoustic guitars around.

-You might be on one of the remotest coasts on Maui, but that doesn’t mean you won’t find elegance—and excellent (albeit limited) dining options.
-The Travaasa Hana, Maui presents first-rate eats at their inviting restaurant, The Preserve Kitchen + Bar; here, you can linger over a lovely meal sourced from local farms.
-Go for their seasonal spicy greens (which is made sweet with papaya seed dressing) and savor the views of Ka’uiki Hill, a myth-steeped cinder cone where civic leader—and King Kamehameha’s favorite wife—Queen Ka’ahumanu was delivered into the world.
+You might be on one of the most remote coasts on Maui, but that doesn’t mean you won’t find elegance—and excellent (albeit limited) dining options.
+The Hāna-Maui Resort presents first-rate eats at their inviting restaurant, The Restaurant at the Hāna-Maui Resort; here, you can linger over a lovely meal sourced from local farms.
+Go for their seasonal spicy greens (which is made sweet with papaya seed dressing) and savor the views of Ka’uiki Hill, a myth-steeped cinder cone where civic leader—and King Kamehameha’s favorite wife—Queen Ka’ahumanu, was delivered into the world.

 Kipahulu—a sustainable farming community about eleven miles past Hana—may be part of Haleakala National Park, but it’s starkly different from the barren crater that gave it its official moniker.
-Once a largely populated agricultural hotbed, the chill, beautiful district is now home to boutique farms, aviator Charles Lindbergh’s grave, and a few celebrity residents.
+Once a largely populated agricultural hotbed, the chill, the beautiful district is now home to boutique farms, aviator Charles Lindbergh’s grave, and a few celebrity residents.